Back-end Engineering Articles

 => {:first=>1, :second=>2, :third=>4, :fourth=>4}

 So we now have the same input and output.
-Then given the fact that Symbols have a better performance than strings as a key inside the hashes, we'll prefer the usage of the symbols.
+Then given the fact that Symbols has a better performance in comparison with strings as a key inside the hashes, we’ll prefer the usage of the symbols

 Key:value pairs

-The last figure shows us that the main structure of the Ruby hash is the key:value pairs.
+Last figure shows us that the main structure of the Ruby hash is the key:value pairs.
 They are called pairs because they always come paired.
-If you forget any of them, you'll get an error.
-If you don't want a value, you can just put an empty string or a zero.
+If you forget any of them you’ll get an error.
+If you don’t want to have a value, you can just put an empty string or a zero.

 Types of Keys in a Hash

-So far, we've seen keys as strings or symbols.
-So the question is, can I have an Integer, a Boolean, or other Ruby data types as keys in a hash?
+So far we’ve seen keys as strings or symbols.
+The question is, can I have an Integer, a Boolean or other Ruby data types as keys in a hash?

 2.6.8 :128 > hash = {0: 1, 1: 2, 2: 3, 3: 4}